Executive Order on Improving Chemical Facility Safety and Security

 - improve operational coordination with state and local partners;

 - enhance Federal agency coordination and information sharing;

 - work with stakeholders to identify best practices.

-EPA invites small businesses, governments, and not-for-profit organizations to participate as Small Entity Representatives (SERs) for a Small Business Advocacy Review (SBAR) Panel.
+EPA invited small businesses, governments, and not-for-profit organizations to participate as Small Entity Representatives (SERs) for a Small Business Advocacy Review (SBAR) panel.
 This panel will focus on the Agency’s development of a rule that proposes to modify the current Risk Management Plan (RMP) regulation.
 The proposed rule seeks to reduce the likelihood of accidental releases of toxic and flammable substances at chemical facilities, and improve emergency response when those releases occur.

 June 2015 marks the one-year anniversary of EO 13650 Actions to Improve Chemical Facility Safety and Security – A Shared Commitment: Report for the President.
 The EO Working Group has released a factsheet on the accomplishments to date on improving chemical facility safety and security since the publishing of the Report to the President.